shubhamprogrammer2371/Albion_University_Networking_Project/README.md

- I) Each department/Faculty is expected to be on its own seperate IP network.
+ I) Each department/Faculty is expected to be on its own separate IP network.